THE MAGIC OF WINGING IT

 WINGING IT is the act of believing in yourself enough to give your dreams a go.

 WINGING IT puts you in control, and that’s exactly where you deserve to be.

 Brian Chesky, co-founder of Airbnb, once said, ‘Live and think like a child.
 Or have that childlike curiosity and wonder.
 That’s probably the most important trait you can have, especially as an entrepreneur.’

 This way of thinking offers a beautiful alternative to living your life constantly comparing yourself to others and wondering if you’re doing it right.
 Let’s all get back to being more childlike, having fun and being curious.
 Let’s stress less and stop taking ourselves so seriously.
 Let’s get back to experimenting and failing.

 Let’s get back to winging it.

 This is an extract from Winging It by Emma Isaacs.
-Available for pre-order now, Macmillan Australia, RRP $34.99.
+Now available for pre-order in the USA now.

 Live in Australia and haven’t bought your copy yet?
 Whatcha waiting for?
 Order your copy of Winging It now.